stefnotch/rust-tutorial/README.md

 #### Schedule

+Day 1:
+- 11 until 18 on Wednesday
-Day 1: 3 hours in the morning, 1 hour lunch break, 3 hours in the afternoon
+- 3 hours in the morning, 1 hour lunch break, 3 hours in the afternoon

+Day 2:
+- 9 until 16 on Thursday
-Day 2: 3 hours in the morning, 1 hour lunch break, 3 hours in the afternoon
+- 3 hours in the morning, 1 hour lunch break, 3 hours in the afternoon

 #### Equipment